 The logistics application discovers all things (streets, intersections…) that are relevant to calculate an optimal route for the truck, based on type and location.
 It uses the published data and is charged for the access to these data.

+9.2.2 Source